FindoraNetwork/findora-wiki/docs/developers/triple-masking/05-abar_to_abar.md

 };

 const abarToAbar = async () => {
-  // First we need to provide a randomizer string for the abar which we would `transfer` to another anonymous wallet const givenRandomizerToTransfer =
+  // First we need to provide a commitment string for the abar which we would `transfer` to another anonymous wallet const givenCommitmentToTransfer =
     "FRghJ4uC3E4yJ4a9pFydogXRNLt2nvRZrrKd6woDMFQs";

-  // `abar to abar` fee is also paid using an abar data, so to cover the fee for the operation
+  // `abar to abar` fee is paid using an abar data, so to cover the fee for the operation
-  // we need to provide another randomizer (there might be more than one).
+  // we need to provide another commitment (there might be more than one).
-  // It would be used solely to pay the fee for the operation const givenRandomizersToPayFee = [
+  // It would be used solely to pay the fee for the operation amd must be in FRA const givenCommitmentsToPayFee = [
     "CdhXbHX1Fb22LH4mNcw1es8rA2RnmA9Xjmb1hmPuQAmu",
   ];

-  // Just a helper varibale to keep all the randomizers which belong to a sender in one place
+  // Just a helper varibale to keep all the commitments which belong to a sender in one place
-  // It would be updated with a new randomizer later const givenRandomizersListSender = [
+  // It would be updated with a new commitment later const givenCommitmentsListSender = [
-    givenRandomizerToTransfer,
+    givenCommitmentToTransfer,
-    ...givenRandomizersToPayFee,
+    ...givenCommitmentsToPayFee,
   ];

   // Abars data, which would be used to pay the fee, is also stored in a container for convenience purposes const additionalOwnedAbarItems = [];

   // Transfer operation would require instances of abars, which will be created (restored)
-  // using given randomizer strings const ownedAbarsResponseOne = await TripleMasking.getOwnedAbars(
+  // using given commitment strings const ownedAbarsResponseOne = await TripleMasking.getOwnedAbars(
     anonKeysSender.axfrPublicKey,
-    givenRandomizerToTransfer
+    givenCommitmentToTransfer
   );

   const [ownedAbarToUseAsSource] = ownedAbarsResponseOne;

-  for (let givenRandomizerToPayFee of givenRandomizersToPayFee) {
+  for (let givenCommitmentToPayFee of givenCommitmentsToPayFee) {
     const ownedAbarsResponseTwo = await TripleMasking.getOwnedAbars(
       anonKeysSender.axfrPublicKey,
-      givenRandomizerToPayFee
+      givenCommitmentToPayFee
     );

     const [additionalOwnedAbarItem] = ownedAbarsResponseTwo;